goooseman/devsparks-blog/SPEC.md

   source = '../../static'
   target = 'static'
     ```
+  - Do not include anything about themes, it is CSS/JS only
 - themes/devsparks/layouts/_default/baseof.html
   - use `<link rel="stylesheet" href="{{ "css/main.css" | relURL }}">` to connect all 4 styles files
   - do not use `disabled` on any css
   - connect both themes
   - use `<script src="{{ "js/theme-switcher.js" | relURL }}" defer></script>` to connect JS
-  - footer and header are in separate files
+  - footer and header are in separate files, do not implement them in this file!
 - themes/devsparks/layouts/_default/list.html
   - Contains Hacks titile if it is index
   - Contains "Tag: ${tag}" title if it is a tag page